Human Name Generator

 Should human names be simple or elaborate?

-How do I create human names for different cultures?
+How do I create human names for different cultures in my world?

 Should humans have surnames in fantasy?